 The Green Line LRT has been divided into four segments.
 This allows you to provide input based on your geographic area of interest.

-Clicking on one of the images below will take you to a new page where you can learn about that portion of the project and provide your input. (note: input for this page is now closed)
+Clicking on one of the images below will take you to a new page where you can learn about that portion of the project.

 New community plans are being developed for the Green Line communities of Inglewood, Ramsay, Millican-Ogden, and South Hill.
 Click the Southeast image below to learn more and get involved.